6 reasons for sudden heavy periods

 If you'd like some more information on the menopause then our expert Eileen has a multitude of blogs on the subject.
 Click the link to find her most recent ones.

-Once you've got the green light from your doctor, a herbal remedy such as Agnus castus may be used to address heavy periods.
+Instead, if appropriate, a herbal remedy such as Agnus castus may be used to help address heavy menstrual blood loss associated with PMS.

 Agnus castus | Helps Relieve Pre-Menstrual Symptoms | Mood Swings, Menstrual Cramps, Bloating & Breast Tenderness